Die, Monster, Die!: Release

-Critical response
+Critical reception

 The Monthly Film Bulletin wrote: "With echoes of Corman's The Haunted Palace (1963) (a village called Arkham, a script adapted from an H. P. Lovecraft story, an updated version of the warlock theme), Monster of Terror begins on a note which promises rather better things than the latest Corman offering.
 Stephen approaches the mysterious Witley house, and passes through a landscape which gets more and more tantalisingly weird the nearer he gets to the house.
 Ground fogs swirl round scarred trees, a black-robed figure flits across the background, twigs crumble into dust at the merest touch. ...But once he gets inside the house, the director, Corman's art director Daniel Haller, has appeared to fill his sets with décor transplanted lock, stock and barrel from the Corman studios.
 Here are the familiar ornately furnished rooms, gloomy passages and underground stone chambers housing the unearthly secret of the mansion.
 There are moments, particularly in the greenhouse with its voraciously luxuriant plants and hideously throbbing mutations, when Haller's direction matches the best of Corman.
 But the leading actors seem a little diminished by their surroundings ... though the indefatigable Boris Karloff is as good as ever, and Terence de Marney is an effectively inscrutable Merwyn.
 A curiously disappointing film on the whole, never seeming to fulfil the promise which is clearly there."

 G. Noel Gross, writing for the DVD review website DVD Talk, writes: "The plodding plot would be more painful if the flick were longer, but the intriguing meld of gothic horror and contemporary sci-fi is hard to pass up".